GS1400/VRBBON/README.md

 serious use of this code.

 This directory contains
-* the Matlab source code for Version 1.0 (October 20, 2021),
+* the Matlab source code for Version 2.0 (April 1, 2022),
 * a driver program driverVRBBON.m showing its use,
 * and the paper

-M. Kimiaei, Line search in noisy unconstrained black box optimization (2021)
+M. Kimiaei, VRBBON -- line search in noisy unconstrained black box optimization (2022)

 This paper describes the method implemented and some test results.
 Please cite this paper when using this package in scientific work.